Customer Rate Cards

 The new schedule will appear under Effective Rate Schedules and apply from the specified date.

-You can also increase the rate via rate card and click on Uprate button, to know more about uprate click here.
+Note: You can also increase the rate via the rate card and click the Uprate button.
+To learn more about uprate, see the Rate Increases article.

 Distance and Time Charging